-It may seem counterintuitive for us, as commercial fitters and office refurbishment specialists, to support the idea of working from home but we’re operating in a new era that will see many of us split our time between an employer’s building and our own homes.
+It may seem counterintuitive for us, as commercial fitters and office design specialists, to support the idea of working from home but we’re operating in a new era that will see many of us split our time between an employer’s building and our own homes.

 We’d like to share with you the workplace design knowledge we have built up over the past 20 years, hoping we can help you work more comfortably and productively at home.
 From simple fixes to advice on investment pieces and more structural plans, here’s MPL’s top 5 tips for a better home working environment:-